As our youngest learners begin to return to campus, here are some helpful tips for packing lunches:

 - Stay home at the first sign of any illness.

 QUARANTINE Students or faculty/staff who are exposed to Covid-19 will be asked to quarantine for 14 days with the option to test out of quarantine on day 10.
+Please click here for rapid PCR testing locations.
 In some circumstances, the schools may require proof of a negative Covid test result before returning to campus.

 At The St. Paul's Schools, we have been brainstorming ways to help our first responders, who are serving our community so courageously through this pandemic.
 As our health suites are not currently in use, we determined we had supplies we could spare.